Light-generating reporter molecules ease cell monitoring

 The team adds electron-withdrawing substituents to conjugated positions on the reagents’ phenolate group, creating long π-electron systems that emit more light in water-based media.
 One modified reagent, with added acrylonitrile and chlorine groups, emits in aqueous solution 1,000 times as much light as a conventional Schaap’s reagent and 10 times as much as a three-component system.
 It is nearly as bright as luciferin-luciferase, it can simply diffuse into cells, and it doesn’t require genetic engineering.

-“This is a game changer for chemiluminescent diagnostics,”says Phil S. Baran of Scripps Research Institute California, who collaborated with Shabat on a previous project.
+“This is a game changer for chemiluminescent diagnostics,”says Phil S. Baran of Scripps Research Institute California, who has collaborated with Shabat.

 By adding different protecting groups as triggering substrates for various enzymes or reactive compounds, Shabat and coworkers used the new reagents to image β-galactosidase activity in single cells and to detect alkaline phosphatase, glutathione, and hydrogen peroxide in aqueous solution.